-Enhancement Center offers access to a laptop based tutoring lab, collaboration

-Peer Tutoring - Quincy University provides free tutoring services to undergraduate students.
-The Academic Enhancement Center, located in the lower level of Brenner Library, is the central location on campus for all tutoring.
+- Interactive Technology Hotspot In addition to a large computer lab, the SSC offers access to a laptop based tutoring lab, collaboration technology hubs, and tech-savvy work spaces. - Peer Tutoring Quincy University provides free tutoring services to undergraduate students.
+The SSC, located in the lower level of Brenner Library, is the central location on campus for all tutoring.
 Tutoring is scheduled and occurs on an individual basis.
-Tutors staffing the center are available for most courses at the 100-200 level.
-Writing Tutors work one-on-one with students to assist them during the writing process.
-Math Tutors work with individual students to assist them with course content

-- □ Supplemental Instruction Peer-led, student-driven supplemental learning is offered to students through the Supplemental Instruction Program.
+Tutors staffing the center are available for most courses at the 100-200 level. - Supplemental Instruction Peer-led, student-driven supplemental learning is offered to students through the Supplemental Instruction Program.
 Supplemental Instruction is provided to students in some of the most historically challenging 100-200 level courses.
-The Academic Enhancement Center houses two Supplemental Instruction Classrooms. - ☐ Academic Support Students can meet with either Academic Support Staff or Peer Tutors to develop time management and study plans.
-Students conditionally admitted to the University or on academic probation are required to participate in academic success courses. - □ Disability Services Students with documented need for physical and/or educational assistance will collaborate accommodations through the Office of Academic Support.
-Academic Support Staff work with faculty to provide appropriate learning and testing environments.
-The Academic Enhancement Center offers private test proctoring rooms, as well as assistive technology.
-A recent diagnosis with needed accommodations specified from a professional in the field is required. - ☐ Advising Program Each new student is provided a faculty or administrator as an advisor.
-Advisors receive training in working with college students on issues such as academic success, selecting a major, and adjusting to college. - □ Learning Communities Learning Communities are an opportunity for students in similar majors to live and learn together, take courses together, and take advantage of study groups for those classes in the residence halls.
-This program increases student performance by increasing their involvement on campus and helping students form social networks among their peers.
+The SSC houses two Supplemental Instruction Classrooms. - Academic Support Students can meet with either Success Coach or Peer Tutors to develop time management and study plans.
+Students conditionally admitted to the University or on academic probation are required to participate in academic success courses, taught by the Dean of Students and Academic Success or the Success Coaches. - Disability Services Students with documented need for physical and/or educational assistance will collaborate accommodations through the Dean of Students and Academic Success.
+The Dean will work with faculty to provide appropriate learning and testing environments.
+The SSC offers private test proctoring rooms, as well as assistive technology.
+A recent diagnosis with needed accommodations specified from a professional in the field is required. - Each new student is provided a faculty or administrator as an advisor.
+Advisors receive training in working with college students on issues such as academic success, selecting a major, and adjusting to college. - Learning Communities Learning Communities are an opportunity for students in similar majors to live and learn together, take courses together, and take advantage of study groups for those classes in the residence halls.
+This program increases student performance by in-creasing their involvement on campus and helping students form social networks among their peers.